 Why does the cost at times more than double?

-Translation is usually billed based on the total number of words that will undergo translation.
+Vendors usually bill translation based on the total number of words that will undergo translation.
 After a translator completes a job, the number of words in the target files increases by as much as 30%.

-When this file is requested to be translated back to its source language, the cost of its translation will increase since the number of words has increased.
+Translated files often grow 20% or more after translation.
+When this file is requested to be translated back to its source language, its translation cost will increase proportionally.

 What is blind translation?